didrip/agnoster-light-zsh-theme/README.md

-# agnoster.zsh-theme
+# agnoster-light.zsh-theme

-A ZSH theme optimized for people who use:
+A fork of [agnoster](https://github.com/agnoster/agnoster-zsh-theme) ZSH theme for light background. optimized for people who use:

 - Solarized
 - Git